CMSgov/ab2d-website/index.md

     <img src="{{ '/assets/img/pharmacist.svg' | relative_url }}" alt="pharmacist illustration" />
   </div>
   <div class="tablet:grid-col tablet:order-1">
-    <h2>What are acceptable uses of the data?</h2>
+    <h2>What are permitted uses of the data?</h2>
-    <p>AB2D allows PDPs to improve therapeutic outcomes and care coordination, with limitations on how the data can be used to inform coverage determinations.</p>
+    <p>AB2D allows PDP sponsors to improve therapeutic outcomes and care coordination, with limitations on how the data can be used to inform coverage determinations.</p>
     <p><a href="{% link about.md %}">View permitted uses</a></p>
   </div>
 </div>